yehuya/Yeditor/README.md

 Return the navigation dom element

 #### getAllButtonsName()
-Get all the buttons name in the navigation
+Get all the buttons name in the navigation<br />
 (helpfull for order the nav in Yeditor main function)

 #### addButton(BUTTON_OBJECT)